Malelane Camp In The Kruger National Park

 There are 15 campsites in this private camp.
 They are equipped with electricity and ideal for camping and caravanning.

 There are 5 bungalows; 4 bungalows that have 4 single beds and 1 that sleeps 3 people.
 Each bungalow has cupboard space, cutlery, crockery and cooking utensils.
 There is also air-con and communal ablutions with showers.
 A communal kitchen and fridge can be found in Malelane Camp as well.
+There is a communal kitchen with a stove.

 The Malelane Private Camp has no reception and people staying here are required to check in at the Malelane entrance gate.